EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 three points of data, ``winter``, ``spring-autumn``, ``summer``.
 Then ``day`` splits out weekdays from weekends, and so on.
 Each line indicates the number of hours for the relevant slice.
 It should be noted that the slices are not a cartesian products of each levels.
 For instance, there no ``peak`` periods during weekends.
-All that matters is that the relative weights (i.e. the number of hours) are consistent and sum up to a year.
+The user needs to ensure that the relative weights (i.e. the number of hours) are consistent and sum up to a year (8670 hour per year) in order to obtain plausible results,

 The input above defines the finest times slice in the code.
 In order to define rougher timeslices we can introduce items in each levels that represent aggregates at that